L1ly-42/Blog_Frontend/README.md

 ### URL of Backend API Github Repository
 https://github.com/sahilpatel1906/Personal_Blog <br/>

-Some changes were made to the original backend to facilitate the needs of the frontend.
+Some changes were made to the original backend to facilitate the needs of the frontend:
+- Added CORS configurations
+- Fixed like counter for comments
+- Fixed delete blog route
+- Added more images within dataloader
+- Stopped ignoring password field in user model

 ## Installation Instructions
 1. clone this repository (frontend)